CSC 1599 Șelimbăr: Grounds

 1599 Șelimbăr plays its home matches on Comunal Stadium in Șelimbăr, Sibiu County, with a capacity of 1,000 seats.
-Starting with the spring of 2019, the club moved on Măgura Stadium in Cisnădie, with a capacity of 5,000 seats, due to the renovation and expansion works that started at their own stadium.
-In the summer of 2020, Șelimbăr moved again, this time at Avrig, on the Central Stadium.
+Starting with the spring of 2019, the club moved on Măgura Stadium in Cisnădie, with a capacity of 2,450 seats (500 in the Main Stand and 1,950 in the Second Stand)., due to the renovation and expansion works that started at their own stadium.